testo-org-101/music-and-ai/lesson1/lessonContent.md

 An introductory lesson that covers the basics of how music and AI intersect.

 ## Learning Objectives
-- Understand key terminologies and concepts related to Music and AI
+Understand key terminologies and concepts related to Music and AI

 ## Topics Covered
-- Introduction to AI
-- AI's Application in Music
+Introduction to AI, AI's Application in Music